starsite/FileMaker-Swift/FIAS Swift App Delegate (walkthrough).md

     }

-    // return foreground active -> this is a FIAS delegate function and not part of UIKit func completedReturnToForegroundActive() {
+    // return foreground active.. this is a FIAS delegate function and not part of UIKit func completedReturnToForegroundActive() {

         print("return foreground active!")

-        // requires 'fmurlscript' extended privilege in your fmp12 file FMX_Queue_Script("PlaceHolder.fmp12", "MyScript", FMX_ScriptControl(kFMXT_Resume), nil, nil)
+        // requires fmurlscript extended privilege in your fmp12 file FMX_Queue_Script("PlaceHolder.fmp12", "MyScript", FMX_ScriptControl(kFMXT_Resume), nil, nil)
     }
 }